JohnVonNeumann/selenium-py/README.md

 * And I think I just learnt that Unitests and Selenium tests are not the same thing.
 So I assumed that unittests just added more functionality to selenium tests, but it appears I am wrong.
 Unit tests are part of an entirely different family of testing.
 Selenium tests are a type of functional test that are designed to emulate how an end user would operate with the site, they involved actual clickthroughs of buttons and whatnot.
 Whereas Unit tests are focused moreso on ensuring the codebase is being managed in a certain way, they are used for scaling and code quality assurances, they are more low level, not involving front end manipulation.

 * Some extra points on the differences betweeen testing methods, so intergration testing is focused moreso on the whole product, as I said in the previous addition, it's about how the end user will actually interact with it, integ tests involve testing of the front end components.
 Whereas unit tests revolve around pure function style stuff, they don't involve front end elements and the reason they are named unit tests is because they operate as a unit, you don't test numerous integrated parts and how they mesh together, you just test a model or a class in isolation.

+* During the creation of the AirBnb script, I questioned which would be the preferred method of finding elements, both for speed and reliability, obviously xpath is unique to the tee, but according to SO, xpath is much slower than finding by ID due to having to traverse the xpath hierachy that is given to it.
+Makes sense that the search method that is literally just following a path and not just cutting through to the id would be slower.